US Navy says new task force to patrol Red Sea amid Yemen war | Headlines

 The US Navy on Wednesday said it will begin a new task force with allied countries to patrol the Red Sea after a series of attacks attributed to Yemen's Houthi rebels in a waterway that's essential to global trade.

-However, the Houthis have launched explosive-laden drone boats and mines into the waters of the Red Sea, which runs from Egypt's Suez Canal down through the narrow Bab el-Mandeb Strait that separates Africa from the Arabian Peninsula.
+However, the Houthis have launched explosive-laden drone boats and mines into the waters of the Red Sea, which runs from Egypt's Suez Canal in the north, down through the narrow Bab el-Mandeb Strait in the south that separates Africa from the Arabian Peninsula.

 “In a macro sense, this region literally and figuratively fuels the world,” Cooper said.
 “The area is so vast that we just can't do it alone so we're going to be at our best when we partner.''
 The Combined Maritime Forces command, a 34-nation organisation which Cooper oversees from a base in Bahrain, already has three task forces that handle piracy and security issues both inside and outside of the Persian Gulf.